-- the Cover Details (this document) - the Cover Summary (a personalised summary of your cover), and - the Application Details (the answers you gave when you applied for the cover)
+- the Cover Details (this document)

+- the Cover Summary, and

+- the Application Details

-You'll find these in your policy pack when you took out your cover
+You'll find these in your policy pack when you took out your cover.

-If there's anything that isn't clear about the cover you've purchased from us or if you have any questions, please get in touch.
+If there's anything that isn't clear about the insurance you've purchased from us or if you have any questions, please speak to your NFU Mutual financial adviser or contact us.